R (on the application of Toraane and another) (Appellants) v Secretary of State for the Home Department (Respondents)

 9 March 2023

-Please note that appeal in the matter of R (on the application of Toraane and another) (Appellants) v Secretary of State for the Home Department (Respondent) has been heard by the Supreme Court and is currently awaiting judgment.
+This case name has been changed from: R (on the application of Toraane and another) (Appellants) v Secretary of State for the Home Department (Respondents)